shumbor/accel-ppp-docs/configuration/ppp.rst

 **unit-cache=n**
   By default is disabled: ``unit-cache=0``

   Specifies number of interfaces to keep in cache.
-It means that don't destory interface after corresponding session is destoyed, instead place it to cache and use it later for new sessions repeatedly.
+It means that don't destroy interface after corresponding session is destroyed, instead place it to cache and use it later for new sessions repeatedly.
 This should reduce kernel-level interface creation/deletion rate lack.

 **unit-preallocate=0|1**
   By default is ``unit-preallocate=0``, ppp unit (interface) will allocate after authorization.